Start with the Secure Chain as a forwarder or shipper/importer

 Terminal status in Cargo Controller Import

-We only show the terminal status in Cargo Controller Import and for chain parties in the Secure Chain.
-This is shown under the familiar status 'Pre-notification Hinterland'.
-The colour indicator has been expanded; the terminal status is thereby translated into yellow or red.
+We show the terminal status only in Cargo Controller Import and for chain parties in the Secure Chain.
+This is shown under the familiar status 'Hinterland pre-notification'.
+The colour indicator has been expanded; the terminal status is translated to yellow or red.
 Below you can see an example.

 Terminal status in Cargo Controller